punyhumangames/ArcPluginsDocumentation/docs/arcinventory/tutorials/simplefps.md

 ### Weapons

-Create a new Blueprint Class that inherits from UArcItemDefinition_Active.
-Active Item Definitions are item definitions that denote items that can be held in a player's hand.
-Active Items can be placed into any slot, but they only can become active if placed in a slot with the Active Item tag, and the player makes that item active (usually through swapping to that item).
+First we need to create a new Item Definition for our first item, a Rifle.
+Right click in the content browser and go to New -> Miscellaneous -> Data Asset.
+Select `ArcInventoryModularItemDef`.
+Lets name this BP_Rifle_ItemDef.

+!!! note
+    Item Definitions are a collection of static item data that can applied to items.
+They allow us to define 'classes' of items, and share bits of data between many item instances.

-In the Owned Tags variable, set the containter to have `Inventory.ItemType.Weapon.Rifle`, and any other tags you wish to describe this weapon.
-I have seen setups with 10+ tags to describe each weapon, and there is very little cost to having many tags on a weapon.
+In the Definition Tags variable, set the container to have `Inventory.ItemType.Weapon.Rifle`, and any other tags you wish to describe this weapon.
+I have seen setups with 10+ tags to describe each weapon, and there is very little cost to having many tags on an item.
+When this Item Definition is associated with an Item Stack, the Item Stack will return these tags.

-In **Active Item Ability Info**, Set up the Active Ability Entry, by giving it a shoot ability and bind it to input.
-See GAS Documentation for methods for doing input.
-Add any Attribute Sets you want to this item as well, and any tags that are granted to the player.
-Anything defined and set up in Active Item Ability Info is only applied to the character when the item is held in the character's hand.
+Next, we need to give this definition some Fragments.
+There are a few fragments we want to add, but you can add as much data here as you need, or even create your own custom fragments.
+For this tutorial, we're just going to add some basic behavior for the item to act as a weapon, a model, a name, and a description.

+Add the following Item Fragments to the definition's Fragments Array:

+* `ArcItemFragmentAbilityInfo`
+    - This fragment will give the item behaviors.
+Without an AbilityInfo, no GAS elements are placed on the weapon.
+We want to mark this specific Ability Info Fragment as the one used for the Active Processor, so we want to put the `Inventory.Slot.Active` tag on it.
+Here we also want to give it our Shoot Ability.
+There is a few example abilities in the Arc Inventory Example Project.

+!!! tip
+    The Ability Info fragment is extremely flexible and allows for creating many different gameplay behaviors using GAS.
+Many games will place Weapon-specific attribute sets in the Active Ability Info to apply attributes to the player to manage things like rate of fire, recoil, cone of fire, ammo, and much more!

+* `Arc Item Fragment Skeletal Mesh`
+    - This fragment will give us a visual mesh to hold and in the world.
+Select a weapon mesh, and add `Item.Fragment.Mesh.Held` and `Item.Fragment.Mesh.World` to the fragment tags.

+!!! tip
+    Arc Inventory provides a Static Mesh fragment if you want to use static meshes.
+You can also add a second mesh fragment and give it one of the Held or World tags to make the world item appear different than the held item.

+* `Arc Item Fragment Text`
+    - We want to give the item a basic name, so we'll name this "Rifle" and give it the tag `Item.Fragment.Text.Name`.

+!!! tip
+    Arc Inventory also ships with a Description field by default.
+It is optional.

+!!! tip
+    While this tutorial will not cover Dynamic Fragments, you can override the name (or any of these fragments) on a per-item stack basis by adding a Dynamic Fragment to that item stack with the same tag as a fragment on an item definition.

+* `Arc Item Fragment Item Card`
+    - We want to add two of these fragments.
+This will let us define the Large Item Card (or tooltip) and the Small Item Card (the icon in the UI).
+The first one we'll set the ItemCardWidget to `BP_SimpleSmallItemCard` and the tag `Item.Fragment.UI.ItemCard.Small`.
+For the second, we'll set the ItemCardWidget to `BP_SimpleLargeItemCard` and the tag to `Item.Fragment.UI.ItemCard.Tooltip`.
+These two widgets will look up data from the item stack and display it.

+!!! tip
+    You can design your own widgets for displaying tooltips or small item icons.
+Just replace the widgets in the Item Card fragments!

+* `Arc Item Fragment Texture`
+    - We want to give this item an Inventory Icon.
+Set the Texture to something that looks like a rifle (The example project has a texture from GameArtIcons).
+Set the tags to `Item.Fragment.UI.Icon`.

+And that's it.
+The Weapon is now composed.

-Once you are happy with this item, Duplicate this item and change it's Owned Tag to have `Inventory.ItemType.Weapon.Pistol`.
+Once you are happy with this item, Duplicate this item, name it `BP_Pistol_Def` and change it's Definition Tag to have `Inventory.ItemType.Weapon.Pistol`.
 This will go in the secondary slot.

 ### Equipment

 Similar to weapons we want to create some new blueprint classes here.
-Unlike weapons, we want to create these based on UArcItemDefinition_Equipment.
-While Active items inherit from Equipment (and have many of the same properties), by inheriting from Equipment you cannot make these items active if they are in an active item slot, and thus cannot be held in hand.
+For this, we'll want to create new item definitions the same way as we created the active items above.
+In fact, most of the properties are the same, so we can just duplicate them and change properties.

+Unlike weapons, where we wanted the ability info to be applied to the player when the item is active, with equipment we want the ability info to be applied when an item is placed into an equipment slot.
+To do so, we simply need to change the Ability Info fragment tag above to `Inventory.Slot.Equipment`.
+This will allow the Equipment Processor to place these GAS elements onto the player when the item is placed into an equipment slot.

+In the Gameplay Effects part of the Ability info, go ahead and give them a Gameplay Effect that changes some properties.
+A simple example that changes a single property can be found in the Example Project.

+!!! tip
+    An item can have Fragments for both Active and Equipment behaviors!
+Just create two fragments, giving one of them the Active tag and the other the Equipment tag.

-In our Owned Tags, we want to give our equipment some tags to describe the item.  we created a few tags when we created the item slots, so make sure you use those tags to describe head and body armor.
+In our Definition Tags, we want to give our equipment some tags to describe the item.
+We created a few tags when we created the item slots, so make sure you use those tags to describe head and body armor.

-In the **Equipped Item Ability Info**, give these Head and Body armor pieces an 'Added Gameplay Effects' entry and give them a gameplay effect that is applied to the character when these items are placed into a slot with the Equipment tag.
-This is done automatically.

 ## Part 4: UI